Off Road Cycling Holidays with 30% Discount

-From now to mid-July 2018 (Monday to Friday) you can get an amazing 20% off any bike hire at Cycle Experience if you mention you are staying at the Cottage Lodge.
+During January you can get an amazing 30% off any online bike hire at Cycle Experience if you mention you are staying at the Cottage Lodge.
 You can hire for a couple of days and Cyclex will let you keep your bikes in our bike storage area overnight.

 So why not treat yourself to a couple of days of relaxing cycling in the New Forest National Park.
 With 92km of off road cycling on wide well maintained logging trails, and only a few hills, there are few things that can compare with the safe and scenic wide gravel cycling routes of the New Forest.

 There is still time left to book yourself a beautiful room at our hotel and enjoy a relaxing day of easy cycling followed by a delicious meal and a glass of your favourite tipple.

 With plenty of space to store bikes and a nearby cycle hire shop if you want to borrow your bikes, our hotel is perfectly placed to enjoy your time away from the stress of everyday life.
 You can also hire a tandem and other fun bikes from Cyclexperience.

 Just leave the car in your reserved parking space on our forecourt, or come by train.
 Either way you can leave the wheels behind for the day.